 This zesty Elote-Style pasta salad is the perfect addition to your picnic table or potluck and comes together with pantry ingredients.
-You can even prepare the Mexican street corn pasta salad a day ahead no problem, just mix in the cilantro the day you want to serve.
 I make this all summer long and hope you do too!

 I absolutely LOVE corn on the cob, elote-style.
 The tangy spices and the salty cheese go beautifully with the sweetness and crunch of summer corn.
 I came up with this twist on the classic Mexican street corn snack when heading to a beach picnic last year.
 It was a HIT.